thatboyreegan/airbnb-clone-project/README.md

 ### Designer

-COme up with the visial and interactive aspects of the application ensuring that it is user-friendly and aesthetically pleasing.
+Comes up with the visial and interactive aspects of the application ensuring that it is user-friendly and aesthetically pleasing.
 Key responsiblities include:
 -Creating wireframes, mockups, and prototypes.
 -Collaborating with frontend developers to implement designs.